jonlives/ipecache/README.md

 #### SWISS TXT CDN
 For more information on how to configure the SWISS TXT CDN plugin, please read the [plugins/SWISS_TXT_CDN.md](plugins/SWISS_TXT_CDN.md) file.

+#### Amazon Cloudfront
+For more information on how to configure the Amazon Cloudfront CDN plugin, please read the [plugins/Cloudfront.md](plugins/Cloudfront.md) file.

 Ipecache Usage
 -----------